Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 4.5 miles / 7.2 km

-The Hawaiʻi Loa Ridge Trail is one of my favorite Nā Ala Hele trails on Oʻahu because the hike is one of the best and also the easiest adventures to reach the beautiful Koʻolau Summit, located high in mountains above southeast Honolulu.
+The Hawaiʻi Loa Ridge Trail in the southern Koʻolau Mountains on Oʻahu is one of my favorite day hikes on the island because the ridge is one of the best, most beautiful, and also one of the easiest adventures to enjoy the beauty that is the rugged Koʻolaus without committing to something more involved.

-Therefore, I believe that Hawaiʻi Loa Ridge is a great introductory trail for Hawaiʻi ridge hiking, and it’s where I recommend beginning if you’re interested in branching out to harder trails, like the ones listed above.
+For this reason, I believe that Hawaiʻi Loa Ridge is a great introductory trail for Hawaiʻi ridge hiking, and it’s where I recommend beginning if you’re interested in branching out to harder trails, like the ones listed above.

 In all, Hawaiʻi Loa Ridge is a well-trafficked trail, and whether you’re just looking for a fun day hike or a beautiful late afternoon/ sunset adventure, Hawaiʻi Loa Ridge is a great option to consider!